Configuring Email

 • Maximum length of Subject

-If tracker id is added to subject line, this is the maximum length of subject, excluding tracked id, after which it will be trimmed.
-Note that this should be as small as possible to avoid tracked id information from being lost.
-Default is 200.
+If tracker id is added to subject line, this is the maximum length of subject, excluding tracked id, after which it is trimmed.
+This should be as small as possible to avoid tracked id information from being lost.
+The default is 200.

 • “Reply-To” email address

-Address which is used as “Reply-To” email address.
+Address that is used as a “Reply-To” email address.
 Default is no-reply@example.com.

 • Reply-to-Delimiter

-If tracker id is added to Reply-to header, this delimiter will be used.
+If tracker id is added to Reply-to header, this delimiter is used.
 Default is + (plus sign).

 • Tracker Id prefix in subject

-If tracker id is added to subject line, this prefix will be used.
+If tracker id is added to subject line, this prefix is used.
 Default is post#.

 • Tracker id prefix in message body

-If tracker id is added to message body, this prefix will be used.
+If tracker id is added to message body, this prefix is used.
 Default is Please do not remove this:.

-• Email as HTML: If checked, Content-Type of email will be set as "text/html;charset=utf-8".
+• Email as HTML: If checked, Content-Type of email is set as "text/html;charset=utf-8".
 Default is checked.

 • Default user name

-This name will be used for no name users.
+This name is used for no name users.
 Default is no-reply@example.com.

 • Templates root path

-The email is built using template stored at this root path.
+The email is built using a template stored at this root path.
 Default is /etc/community/templates/subscriptions-email.

 • Log in to the primary publisher with administrator privilege and browse to the polling importer console: